Unclonable Encryption, Revisited: Additional Results on Unclonable Encryption

 \subsection{A Lower Bound for Conjugate Encryption.}

-A natural question to explore is whether 0-uncloneable security is possible, even for single-bit messages, since 0-uncloneable security means that a cloning adversary $\abc$ does not benefit from cloning the ciphertext at all, and hence cannot do better than the trivial strategy of giving the ciphertext to $\bob$ and having $\charlie$ randomly guess the message.
-In this section we show that the conjugate encryption of $\cite{BL19}$ is not $0-$uncloneable secure.
+A natural question to explore is whether 0-unclonable security\footnote{\cite{BL19} show that 0-unclonable security implies unclonable-indistinguishable security, making this question more interesting.} is possible, even for single-bit messages, since 0-unclonable security means that a cloning adversary $\abc$ does not benefit from cloning the ciphertext at all, and hence cannot do better than the trivial strategy of giving the ciphertext to $\bob$ and having $\charlie$ randomly guess the message.
+In this section we show that the conjugate encryption of \cite{BL19} is not $0-$unclonable secure.
 To show this, we note that the valid ciphertexts in conjugate encryption for one-bit messages all lie on the $xz$-plane of the Bloch Sphere, i.e. they do not have an imaginary phase in the computational basis.
 Besides, encrypting multi-bit messages is done simply by encrypting each bit separately.
-The following lemma, which corresponds to the optimal equatorial cloner studied in \cite{Bru__2000}, will take advantage of this fact: \begin{lemma} Let $\mathcal{D} = \density{2}$ denote the space of one-qubit states.
-Then, there exists a cloning map $\Phi: \mathcal{D} \to \mathcal{D} \otimes \mathcal{D}$ such that $F(\rho, \tr_B(\Phi(\rho))) \ge 1/2 + 1/2\sqrt{2}$ and $F(\rho, \tr_C(\Phi(\rho))) \ge 1/2 + 1/2\sqrt{2}$ for any $\rho$ which is a valid ciphertext in conjugate encryption. \end{lemma} The following result, then is imminent: \begin{theorem} Conjugate encryption is not $t$-uncloneable secure for any $t < \secparam/2$. \end{theorem}
+The following lemma, which refers to the optimal equatorial cloner studied in \cite{Bru__2000}, will take advantage of this fact: \begin{lemma} Let $\mathcal{D} = \density{2}$ denote the space of one-qubit states.
+Then, there exists a cloning map $\Phi: \mathcal{D} \to \mathcal{D} \otimes \mathcal{D}$ such that $F(\rho, \tr_C(\Phi(\rho))) \ge 1/2 + 1/2\sqrt{2}$ and $F(\rho, \tr_B(\Phi(\rho))) \ge 1/2 + 1/2\sqrt{2}$ for any $\rho$ which is a valid ciphertext of a single-bit message in generalized conjugate encryption, where $\tr_X$ is the partial trace operation of tracing out the $X$ register. \end{lemma} The following result, then is imminent: \begin{theorem} Let $G$ be a real-orthogonal monogamy game of order $n$ which is an $n$-fold parallel repetition of a real-orthogonal monogamy game of order 1, i.e. the basis states are of the form where $\Theta = (\widetilde{\Theta})^n$, $\theta = (\theta_1, \dots, \theta_n)$, and $\left( \ketbra{\psi^{\theta_i}_{b}}{\psi^{\theta_i}_b} \right)_{b \in \{0,1\}}$ is a real-orthogonal basis of the one-qubit Hilbert space for any $\theta_i \in \widetilde{\Theta}$. \\ \\ Then, the generalized conjugate encryption $\otue_G$ as defined in the proof of \autoref{theorem:generalizedmoe} is \textbf{not} $(cn)$-unclonable secure for any constant $c < 1/2$. \end{theorem}